peznauts/cloudstream/README.md

 rtmpEndpoints:
 - url: rtmp://endpoint-url.super.streaming.thingame
   key: SuperSecreteKey
+- url: rtmp://endpoint-url.super.streaming2.thingame
+  key: SuperSecreteKey2
+  transcode: 720p30
 ```

 ### Extra configuration

 Most cloud providers require some additional setup to interact within their
 APIs.
 This section covers the supported cloud providers and where to find the
 documentation nessisary to setup the additional configurations.

 #### EC2